- February 25, 1932

 Tony Brooks is a British former racing driver who participated in 39 Formula One Grand Prix races between 1956 and 1961.
 Brooks achieved six wins and ten podium finishes, with second place as season best result in 1959.

 Charles Anthony Standish Brooks was born on February 25, 1932, in Dukinfield, Cheshire.
 His father was a dental surgeon and Tony also studied to be a dentist.
 He went to dental school and in 1956, after almost six years of intensive study, graduated with full degree in Dentistry.
 Because of that he had a nickname 'Racing dentist'.

 Tony was a natural born driver

 Tony started racing in 1951 with Panhard Dyna and intensified his racing activities in the following years with Healey Silverstone and Frazer Nash Le Mans Replica at various club events.
-He was a natural born driver, he never went to driver's school and never had a mentor.
+He was a natural born driver, who never went to driver's school and never had a mentor.

 In 1955 Tony went to Le Mans to compete at famous 24-hour race, together with John Riseley-Pritchard.
 They drove Aston Martin DB3S but didn't finished.
 It was the event remembered because of tragedy in which more than 80 people were killed.